nearform/helm-unit-test-templates/sample-code/README.md

 ## Customizing Tests

-- Modify YAML templates in `mars/tests/` to add or change test scenarios.
+- Modify YAML test templates in `mars/tests/` to add or change test scenarios.
 - Adjust `values.json` to customize tests for the chart.
 - For more advanced customizations, you may need to modify `renderer.py`.

-For more information on the overall project, please refer to the main [README](../README.md) in the root directory.